Hari Kondabolu: Acting and film

 Kondabolu wrote and starred in Zia Mohajerjasbi's 2007 short film Manoj, which has played in comedy and film festivals around the world, including the Just for Laughs Festivals in Montreal and Chicago, and which mocks comedians who broadly exploit their ethnic backgrounds for their material.
 In Manoj, Kondabolu portrays both Manoj, a fictional Indian immigrant comic who plays to white audiences by repeating their stereotypes of South Asians, and an Indian-American who is critical of Manoj's approach.

 Kondabolu portrayed "Crossword Businessman" in the 2009 film All About Steve, a movie he mocks in Mainstream American Comic.
 He also played a supporting role in the 2016 film Five Nights in Maine, although none of his scenes were included in the final 75-minute cut of the film.
 Also in 2016, he appeared as a fictionalized version of himself in the Comedy Central web series White Flight.

 Kondabolu is the lead, creator, and executive director of The Problem with Apu, a documentary about the character Apu from The Simpsons that premiered in November 2017 on TruTV.
 The film contextualizes Apu within minstrelsy and other tropes in American pop culture history that have historically stereotyped minorities.

 Along with Megan Stalter, Kondabolu is a co-host of Season 1 of Netflix's Snack vs. Chef, a reality cooking competition series.

 Personal life

-Kondabolu lives in Brooklyn with his partner and son, born in 2020.
+Kondabolu lives in Brooklyn with his wife and son, born in 2020.